-Nexplanon is a hormonal birth control implant prescribed to females* who want to prevent pregnancy.
-For more information, see the “Is Nexplanon used for preventing pregnancy?” section below.
+Nexplanon is used to help prevent pregnancy in certain females.* To learn more, see the “Is Nexplanon used for preventing pregnancy?” section below.

 * In this article, we use the term “female” to refer to someone’s sex assigned at birth.
 For information about the difference between sex and gender, see this article.